-There are a lot of good discussions on the importance of and the path to product/market fit.
-What gets drowned amid all the focus on product/market fit is what happens once you achieve the coveted product/market fit.
-Because getting to product/market fit does not suspend all your challenges afterward.
+There are a lot of good discussions on the importance of and the path to product-market fit.
+What gets drowned amid all the focus on product-market fit is what happens after product-market fit, once you achieve the coveted product-market fit.
+Because getting to product-market fit does not suspend all your challenges afterward.
 Rather it is just the beginning.

 Once you see after months or years of hard work that you have product/market fit, it can make you especially buoyant and mislead you.
 You can think that since you now have the product/market fit, your business will grow itself and you can operate with relative freedom to try multiple things.
 This mentality usually results in prior mentioned distractions.
 Companies try new products, and new ideas without a solid strategic direction and get complacent.